habdullahjaved/bootstrap-boilerplate/README.md

-#Bootstrap Starter with directory structure
+Bootstrap Starter with a directory structure